COSC481W-2021Fall/capstone-7-Deadly-Bugs/README.md

 e.g. "test-doc: Update documentation and unit tests for module M"

+Commit messages should indicate *why* a change was made and what the intentions were for the commit.
+Escpecially if the commit changes a large portion of code.

 ## Pull Request Guideline

 1) PRs are only to be made upon the (percieved) completion of an issue (e.g. every PR should have a "closes issue #______" associated to it.